incepter/react-async-states/packages/docs/docs/intro/features-and-usage.md

 search operation, when you have to do over-engineered stuff to support a simple thing such as cancelling a fetch request and a lot of other messy stuff.

-## Features
-This library aims to facilitate working with [a]synchronous states while sharing them.
-It was designed to help us reduce the needed boilerplate (code/files) to achieve great and effective results.

-The main features that makes it special are:
-- Minimal and Easy to use API.
-- Tiny library with 0 dependencies, only react as a peer dependency, and should target all environments.
-- Run, abort and replace state anytime.
-- Dynamic creation and sharing of states at runtime.
-- Share states inside and outside the context provider.
-- Subscribe and react to selected portions of state while controlling when to re-render.
-- Fork an asynchronous state to re-use its producer function without impacting its state value.
-- Hoist states to provider on demand.
-- Bidirectional abort binding that lets you register an `abort callback` from the producer function.
-- Automatic cleanup/reset on dependencies change (includes unmount).
-- Supports many forms on producer functions (async/await, promises, generators, reducers...).
-- Powerful selectors system.

-And many more features.

 ## Concepts

 This library tries to automate and facilitate subscriptions to states along with their updates, while having the ability